Arjun-G-Ravi/Cow-invaders/README.md

 ## The game
 - Cow has to kill the monsters before it gets to the farmhouse
 - The cow can either shoot or headbutt to kill the monsters
-- The headbutt is a more effective way to kill (compared to early game bullets), but will increase the enemy spawn rate by 2 times.
+- The headbutt is a more effective way to kill (compared to early game bullets), but has a higher chance to spawn stronger enemys.
+- As your score increases, the cow will get stronger upgrades.

 ### Monsters
 There are three types of monsters: